cb1h/TGbot.satoshi-btc/README.md

 Bot uses API from blockcypher.com
 Docs: https://www.blockcypher.com/dev/#introduction

-U will need Token from blockcypher.com (just register, thats free) U will need Token from your TG Bot (use BotFather for create bots) U will need to create encryption_key.
-Use file create_key.py for creating this key.
+You will need a token from blockcypher.com (just register, it's free).
+You will need a token from your Telegram Bot (use BotFather to create bots).
+You will need to create an encryption key.
+Use the file `create_key.py` to create this key.

 This is a Telegram bot for managing Bitcoin transactions.
 The bot allows users to generate new Bitcoin addresses, check balances, and send cryptocurrency.